R505: the Flying Cloud

 "What’s so bad about Darwin?" asked Iverson.

-They were sitting in the mess hall of His Majesty’s Airship, Flying Cloud, R-505 -- the only compartment large enough for a meeting.
-At the head of the table, Captain Roland P. Everett folded the sheet of orders he’d just read to his men, replaced it in its envelope, and considered Abercrombie’s words.
-The Scotsman was almost certainly right.
-Lawrence Bates-Shelby Michaelson, captain of the Cairns Naval Air Station and acting commodore of the Coral Sea detachment of the Royal Navy Airship Service, was a greedy man with a reputation for vindictiveness.
+The others muttered in assent.
+They'd assembled in the mess hall -- the only compartment aboard His Majesty's Airship Flying Cloud, R-505, large enough to hold a meeting.
+At the head of the table, Captain Everett set down the sheet of orders he'd just read to his men and considered its contents.
+Abercrombie was almost certainly right.
+Lawrence Bates-Shelby Michaelson, captain of the Cairns Naval Air Station and acting commodore of the Coral Sea detachment of the Royal Naval Airship Service, was a greedy man with a reputation for vindictiveness.
 He was also a vindictive man with a reputation for greed.
 These were both bad combinations.

 "May I ask how, sir?" asked Jenkins.
 The signalman’s voice sounded strained.